pantheon-systems/push-to-pantheon/readme.md

 This action provides a step that can be used as the only step within a job.
 More complex examples further below show additional steps and jobs used in conjunction with this action.

-Here is the beginning of a `jobs` section of [a real `.github/workflows/deploy-pr.yml` file](https://github.com/stevector/stevector-composed/blob/6a1c0183ef6e429761fcc090c34cfcc2dcd7c573/.github/workflows/deploy-pr.yml) that deploys a site to Pantheon when triggered by a Pull Request.
+Here is the beginning of a `jobs` section of a site's `.github/workflows/deploy-pr.yml` file that deploys a site to Pantheon when triggered by a Pull Request.

 ```
 jobs: